 Home and hobbies saw the greatest YoY change

 The further impact of COVID-19 is seen comparing week-over-week (WoW) category click changes for the 7-day period ending on Cyber Monday from 2019 and 2020.
 Some categories saw practically no change at all—baked goods remained as relevant as ever, for example.
 Product categories that provide the means and reasons to stay outside saw greater lifts this year with yard & garden accessories and sweaters leading the way.
 There was also large demand for apparel, like cold-weather gear and athleisure, and home entertainment, like streaming services, wireless and cable plans, and gaming systems.
 Certain hobbies were on the rise too.
 Cookie jars & bread boxes clicks grew WoW in 2020 despite seeing a double-digit drop during 2019 as new bakers need somewhere to place their tasty creations.

 Microsoft Advertising Insights is here to bring you the latest data to help you make informed decisions as you plan the rest of your holiday campaigns.
 We hope you find these search insights from this year’s Black Friday through Cyber Monday shopping days valuable, and that you feel empowered to integrate some of these insights into the remainder of your holiday campaigns.
-To learn more about how to leverage Microsoft Advertising holiday shopping-related features like Microsoft Shopping Campaigns and Local Inventory Ads, check out our new Holiday 2020 Advertising 5-minute News Flash video series.
-For more retail-related content, product updates, and actionable checklists, check out our dedicated retail hub at aka.ms/AllAboutRetail.
+For example, make sure you are leveraging Microsoft Advertising holiday shopping-related features like Microsoft Shopping Campaigns.
+For more retail-related content, check out our industry trends.